EMMMABK/Employee-Performance-Evaluation-System/README.md

 ## OOP Concepts and questions

-1. Encapsulation: How is encapsulation applied in the project to protect data and control access?
+ *1. Encapsulation: How is encapsulation applied in the project to protect data and control access?*

-    Private fields: Fields like id, fullName, department, and evaluation are declared as private, preventing direct access from outside the class.
+ *  Private fields: Fields like id, fullName, department, and evaluation are declared as private, preventing direct access from outside the class.
     ```
     private int id;
     private String fullName;
     private String department;
     private Integer evaluation;
     ```

-    Public getter and setter methods: These methods provide controlled access to the private fields, allowing validation or processing before updating or retrieving values.
+*   Public getter and setter methods: These methods provide controlled access to the private fields, allowing validation or processing before updating or retrieving values.
     ```
     public int getId() {
         return id;